 Different classes of asset have different risk and return characteristics and sensitivities to changes in financial factors, in particular to inflation and interest rates.
 The Fund's investment strategy takes into account these differences and the correlation between them.
-The Fund regularly monitors its exposure to interest rates.
+The Fund regularly monitors its exposure to interest

-The Fund's direct exposure to interest rate movements as at 31 March 2025 and 31 March 2024 are set out below.
-These disclosures present interest rate risk based on the underlying financial assets at fair value.
+Page The Fi The Fund's direct exposure to interest rate movements as at 31 March 2025 and 31 March 2024 are set out below.
+These disclosures present interest rate risk $\ensuremath{\,\mathrm{N}}$ based on the underlying financial assets at fair value.